AndroidPillars/Node.js/README.md

   npm init
   ```
 - By Entering the necessary details it will create the file named package.json in the project directory.
 - Now, In the Terminal
   &nbsp;
   ```ruby
   npm i nodemon
   ```
 - Once it done you can find "dependencies": { "nodemon" } in package.json.
-- Now, In "scripts" -> change as below mwntioned,
+- Now, In "scripts" -> change as below mentioned,
   &nbsp;
   ```ruby
   "scripts": {